Enchantingly historic Ochsenfurt

 If you like romance, this is the place for you.
 On this walk in the town of towers, you can expect a unique figurine clock, ancient fortifications and rustic gastronomy.
 Let's go to Ochsenfurt!

-A city tour for families, explorers and culture lovers
+A city tour for families, culture lovers and explorers

 Our tip: Please make sure to check your train connection and the expected capacity before you start your journey.